-In addition to manually enrolling users into training, you can also use enrolment rules to enable self-enrolment by users into training via a training catalogue.
+In addition to manually enrolling users into training, you can use enrolment rules to enable users to enrol themselves into training via a training catalogue (on their learner dashboard).

 Enrolment rules dictate which topics or articles are made visible to each user in their catalogue.
-So they also help you create and manage separate training catalogues for different types of users.
+You can therefore create and manage separate training catalogues for different types of users.

-In this article, we discuss how to create and apply self-enrolment (catalogue) rules as well as the Rule Rule feature to immediately enrol explorers who match a self-enrolment rule.
+In this article, we discuss how to create and apply self-enrolment rules to make training available in catalogues as well as how to use the 'Run Rule' feature to immediately enrol explorers into training if they match an enrolment rule.

-In this separate article, we discuss how to create auto-enrolment rules (automated), which automatically enrol new users who match rules into the topic, article or pathway.
+In this separate article, we look at how to create auto-enrolment rules, which automatically enrol new users into training if they match an enrolment rule.

 Start by filtering your users